chanchadsahil7/chanchadsahil7.github.io/_posts/travel/2020-10-12-Andaman&Nicobar-Life-Without Chaos-(Part-1).md

 I am literally out of words when I am writing this and I feel.

-> The whole point of taking photographs is so that you don't have to explain memoried with words.
+> The whole point of taking photographs is so that you don't have to explain memories with words.
 > Atlast photographs are all you are left with.

 <span class="marginnote">